Estevan Point Lighthouse: Estevan Point Lighthouse attack

-I-26 fired 25–30 rounds of 5.5 in shells at the Estevan Point lighthouse and radio-direction-finding station, but failed to hit its target and the lighthouse station remained undamaged.
-Five Royal Canadian Navy patrol vessels and a RCAF Supermarine Stranraer flying boat were dispatched to search for the submarine but failed to locate I-26 which fled north and then returned to Japan.
+I-26 fired 25–30 rounds of 5.5 in shells at the Estevan Point Lighthouse and radio-direction-finding station, but failed to hit its target and the lighthouse station remained undamaged.
+Five Royal Canadian Navy patrol vessels and a Supermarine Stranraer, a flying boat of the Royal Canadian Air Force, were dispatched to search for the submarine but failed to locate I-26 which fled north and then returned to Japan.
 One of the 5.5-inch shells was recovered by a naval shore patrol after the attack while additional shell fragments were found in 1973.
 An explosive demolition team from CFB Comox destroyed one explosive fragment while an inert fragment was presented to the Maritime Museum of British Columbia.
 Although the attack resulted in no damage or casualties, the subsequent decision to turn off the lights of outer stations caused difficulties for coastal shipping.

-A 1995 episode of the CBC television newsmagazine program The Fifth Estate reported contradictions in eyewitness descriptions of the attacking vessel and speculated that the attack may have been a false flag conducted by Allied surface vessels with the intent of increasing domestic support for Prime Minister Mackenzie King and his wartime policies related to conscription.
+A 1995 episode of the CBC Television newsmagazine program The Fifth Estate reported contradictions in eyewitness descriptions of the attacking vessel and speculated that the attack may have been a false flag conducted by Allied surface vessels with the intent of increasing domestic support for Prime Minister Mackenzie King and his wartime policies related to conscription.

 Climate

+Estevan Point has an oceanic climate (Köppen Cfb).
+The average annual temperature in Estevan Point is 9.9 C. The average annual rainfall is 3097.0 mm with November as the wettest month.
+The temperatures are highest on average in August, at around 14.9 C, and lowest in December / January, at around 5.9 C. The highest temperature ever recorded in Estevan Point was 30.5 C on June 28, 2021, during the Western North America heat wave; the coldest temperature ever recorded was -13.9 C on January 14, 1950.